liufancs/a2_gcn/README.md

 tag.txt:
 - Tag file.

-We also provide the pretrained features, which can improve the speed of convergence, .
+We also provide the pretrained features, which can improve the speed of convergence.
 The pre-trained feature (Kindle Store) could be downloaded from :
 - Link:  https://pan.baidu.com/s/1-f0BsPs-kPZSupzb--EdLA
 - Extract code:  ditf